menu

 Occupations and Workforce

-Mill City is a blue-collar town, with 41.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mill City is generally considered to be a blue-collar town.
+41.53% of the Mill City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mill City is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Mill City who work in healthcare suport services (8.62%), food service (7.06%), and management occupations (6.78%).

 Also of interest is that Mill City has more people living here who work in computers and math than 95% of the places in the US.